x1B/ax-developer-tools-widget/README.md

 ### 1. Allow to Open a Developer Tools Window _(open)_

-Because the developer tools should exist independent of the host application state and navigation, they are opened in a separate window.
+Because the developer tools should exist independently of the host application state and navigation, they are opened in a separate window.

 *R1.1* The widget MUST allow to configure an action for opening the developer tools window.
-_Note:_ To open the developer window in this fashion, it might be necessary to add an exception to the browser's popup blocker.
+_Note:_ To open the developer window in this fashion, it might be necessary for the user to add an exception to the browser's popup blocker.
 Alternatively, a _button_ (see below) may be used.

 *R1.2* The widget MUST allow to configure a global javascript method name that opens the window directly.
-_Note:_ This is intended to be used manually by developers, and not as an API.
+_Note:_ This method is intended to be invoked manually by developers, and not as an API.

 *R1.3* The widget MUST establish a _communication channel_ to the contents of the developer tools window when open.